tmcgrath325/MolecularGaussians.jl/README.md

 # MolecularGaussians.jl

-Alignmnent and comparison of small molecules read from .sdf files represented as Gaussian Mixture Models.
+Alignment and comparison of small molecules read from .sdf files represented as Gaussian Mixture Models.

 ## Build GMMs from molecules